normancapule/stretchy/README.md

 api = api.more_like(ids: [1, 2, 3])
          .more_like(docs: other_search.results)
          .more_like(
-           like_text: 'puppies and kittens are great',
+           like: 'puppies and kittens are great',
            fields: ['about_me']
          )
 ```